16 Prioritization

 The relative prioritization of the priority bins: 10s have the highest priority, followed by 20s, 30s, 40s, and finally 50s.

 To determine which bin our requirement will fall into, each requirement is read aloud, one at a time.
-Each member of the team then jots down the rank they believe makes sense for the requirement that has just been read, and some notes on why they’ve made this decision.
-Each member might also record questions they have about the requirement that once answered might allow them to better rank it.
+Each team member jots down the rank they believe makes sense for the requirement that has just been read, and some notes on why they’ve made this decision.
+Each member might also record any questions they have about the requirement.

-Once every person has had a chance to jot down their rank and their assumptions and questions, the ranks are shared and discussed.
+Once everyone has had a chance to jot down their rank, assumptions and questions, the ranks are shared and discussed.

-If everyone on the team has ranked a requirement in the same way, what should you do?
+If everyone on the team has ranked a requirement the same, what should you do?

 If everyone on the team has ranked a requirement differently, what should you do?

-This method of reviewing our requirements and evaluating their priority in the development process also provides us with a chance to identify requirements that we might have missed.
-This often arises because, as a team, we begin to identify and question the assumptions we may have made that led us to categorize and prioritize a requirement in the way we did.
+Reviewing our requirements and evaluating their priority in the development process allows us to identify requirements we might have missed.
+This often arises because, as a team, we begin to question assumptions that led us to categorize and prioritize a requirement the way we did.

 Regardless of team rankings, always discuss the assumptions and reasons behind your prioritizations.